darbotlabs/darbot-coder/docs/orchestration-implementation-plan.md

 ## 🔄 **Integration with Existing DR-Coder Architecture**

 ### **Enhanced Mode Configuration**
-The orchestration system builds on the existing `.roomodes` system:
+The orchestration system builds on the existing `.darbotmodes` system:

 ```yaml
 customModes: